Apocalypse of Paul

 The text, which is pseudepigraphal, purports to present a detailed account of a vision of Heaven and Hell experienced by Paul the Apostle.
-While the work was not accepted among the Church leaders, it helped to shape the beliefs of many Christians concerning the nature of the afterlife.
-At the end of the text, Paul or the Virgin Mary (depending on the manuscript) manages to persuade God to give everyone in Hell a day off every Sunday.
+While the work was not accepted among Church leaders, it was quite commonly read in the Middle Ages and helped to shape the beliefs of many Christians concerning the nature of the afterlife.
+Numerous surviving manuscripts in many languages attest to its popularity.
+In particular, Dante likely was familiar with the work, and it influenced The Divine Comedy.